 ABSTRACT

-A push up is a common physical exercise that can done by most people and serves various purposes.
-To complement this exercise, push up counters have been designed and produced to aid people in their training.
-However, due to limitations of existing push up counters, they are unable to determine whether a standard push up has been done.
-In this project, a wearable push up counter with the appropriate components was designed to resolve this issue.
-The push up counter was able to accurately measure whether a standard push up has been done by making use of sensors to ensure all the criteria of a standard push up were met.
+A push-up is a common physical exercise that can done by most people and serves various purposes.
+To complement this exercise, push up counters have been designed to aid people in their training.
+However, due to limitations of existing push-up counters, they are unable to determine whether a proper push-up has been performed.
+In this project, we design a wearable push-up counter with the appropriate components to resolve this issue.
+Our push-up counter is able to accurately count a proper push-up by making use of sensors which ensure that all the criteria of a proper push-up are met.

 INTRODUCTION

 A Push-up is a physical exercise performed in a prone position by raising and lowering the body using the arms.
-It is a basic exercise used in bodybuilding or physical education; more commonly seen in military physical trainings and punishments.
+It is a basic exercise used to train upper body strength.

-Push-up counters are made in order to accurately record the number of push-ups done by a person and to help a person monitor the progress of his training.
-However, not all ways of counting push-ups are accurate due to design flaws.
+A Push-up counter is able to accurately record the number of push-ups done by a person and to help a person monitor the progress of his training.
+However, most push-ups counters are not accurate due to design flaws.

-As such, this project aims to design and build a wearable push-up counter, using Arduino, which would be able to mitigate inaccuracies of existing push-up counters.
+As such, this project aims to re-design and build a wearable push-up counter, using Arduino, which would be able to mitigate inaccuracies of existing push-up counters.

 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
-Arduino is able to sense the environment by receiving inputs from sensors, and affects its surroundings by controlling lights and sound etc. Arduino can be programmed to do something by writing codes using the Arduino software.
+Arduino can sense the environment by receiving inputs from connected sensors,.
+Arduino can be programmed to perform a task by writing codes using the Arduino software.

 CASE STUDIES

-Case studies of existing push-up counters are done in order to identify inaccuracies present in counting push-ups.
+We examine several existing push-up counters to identify their inaccuracies in counting push-ups.

 IPPT/Fist method: This method of counting push-ups requires the tester (person recording the push-ups) to place his fist on the ground below of the center of the participant’s (person doing the push-ups) chest when doing push-ups.
-The participant’s chest has to touch the tester’s fist for a push-up to be valid.
+The participant’s chest must touch the tester’s fist for a push-up to be considered valid.

 As the sizes of a fist varies with testers, inaccuracies in results may arise as the distance the participant has to lower his chest changes.